Gift Of Hope Frequently Asked Questions

 What medical insurance coverage is required?

-Couples applying must be able to provide proof of medical insurance to cover their health care needs including the cost of prenatal care.
+Couples applying must be able to provide proof of medical insurance to cover their health care needs including prenatal/maternity care.
 Please check your policy to make sure you also have prenatal and maternity coverage.

 What if my insurance also covers infertility services and IVF?